Shop with HARC Shop Amazon through our Search portal and HARC will receive a percentage of your purchases.

-Eleni has specialized in non-profit managment and development for over ten years.
-After graduating from Webster University in St. Louis, Eleni worked in New York City for six years for various non-profits.
+Eleni has specialized in non-profit management and development for over fifteen years across the United States.
+Eleni received her Master Business Administration from the Davies College of Business at University of Houston Downtown.
 She is a lifetime member of the Houston Livestock Show and Rodeo and active in the Junior League of Houston.
 She sees first-hand the supportive environment that improves the overall quality of life for those with aphasia.

 Jackie's passion for helping people with aphasia started when she was one of the first volunteers at HARC in 2010.
 She received her undergraduate degree from Texas A&M University and her master's degree from University of Houston.
 Since graduating, Jackie has worked in brain injury rehabilitation and continues to find particular interest in neurogenic disorders and aphasia recovery.